Robbbo-T/Ampel360XWLRGA/FTC_04-00-00-00-000-ATA_04-Airworthiness_Limitations.md

 **Example Integration:**

-- **Scenario:** The project team identifies a potential risk of corrosion in the aircraft's structural components.
+- **Scenario:** The project team identifies a potential risk of fatigue cracking in critical structural components.
 - **Mitigation Steps:**
-    1. **Detection:** Early identification through regular corrosion inspections and monitoring.
+    1. **Detection:** Early identification through regular inspections and monitoring using Digital Twin technology.
-    2. **Immediate Action:** Implement corrosion prevention measures such as protective coatings and regular cleaning.
+    2. **Immediate Action:** Implement enhanced inspection procedures and NDT techniques to detect and address fatigue cracks.
-    3. **Preventive Measures:** Schedule more frequent inspections in high-risk areas and train personnel on corrosion prevention techniques.
+    3. **Preventive Measures:** Schedule more frequent inspections in high-risk areas and train personnel on advanced inspection techniques.
-    4. **Documentation:** Record all corrosion-related activities and findings in the CMMS.
+    4. **Documentation:** Record all fatigue-related activities and findings in the CMMS.
-    5. **Review:** Analyze the effectiveness of corrosion prevention measures and adjust procedures as necessary.
+    5. **Review:** Analyze the effectiveness of fatigue management measures and adjust procedures as necessary.

 By integrating airworthiness limitations with risk assessment, the GAIA AIR project can proactively address potential risks, ensuring the aircraft remains safe, reliable, and compliant with regulatory standards.